This post is sponsored by Cherokee Uniforms.

 Hector and Lois Black with their family.

-Michael: That’s incredible; the bridge from small store to expansion was ladies’ uniforms.
+Jonathan: That’s incredible; the bridge from small store to expansion was ladies’ uniforms.
 And Lois, you were an x-ray technician.
 How was that back in the day?

 Lois recalls, as a smile crosses her face: It was different than it is today.
 I specialized in radiation and what we called isotopes at that time.
 Years later, I was a patient over with radiation and what is now called chemo.
 Back in the day when I would come out with this real cheery, “Hello, how is everybody doing?
 Come on back, it’s not that bad,” somebody should’ve just knocked my jaw.
 Looking back, I realize that every person’s experience is unique.
 It’s the same as customer service.
 We realized when opening Castle, you just always have to be aware of others’ feelings; the human experience translates into our business.

-Michael agreed, and was obviously impressed: That’s exactly it.
+Jonathan agreed, and was obviously impressed: That’s exactly it.
 Creating a culture is key.

 Misti Black Basket was happy to offer her thoughts, as well: We’ve been very fortunate, because for 50 years we’ve dealt with customers that help other people.
 What a beautiful job to have.
 You’re waiting on people that wait on other people all day long.
 So, we sort of had the best of both worlds in retail.
 It’s very important for us to always go back to our roots; the customer experience is number one and foremost in our family business.

-Michael was eager to have her expand on that: How do you feel that translates today?
+Jonathan was eager to have her expand on that: How do you feel that translates today?
 What’s the key value that keeps things together?

 Misti: I just think we have to be very cognitive of what’s happening in the world because so much of it is mail order; we have to make sure we keep that human experience, face-to-face experience, when they come into our store.
 We need to take care of our customers because our customers take care of patients.
 So, it’s very important that we wait on the customers and help them find selections for their professional appearance.